Principal / Instructor / Camp Supervisor

 Michael acquired his Ukrainian dance training at Shumka School of Dance after which he went on to dance with the Viter Ukrainian Dancers.
 He is currently a proud member of the Ukrainian Shumka Dancers.
 Michael has also studied various other dance styles including ballet, jazz, contemporary, tap, modern, hip-hop, and musical theatre at places such as Broadway Dance Center (New York), Pineapple Studios (London), Laban Conservatoire (London), National Opera of Ukraine with Viktor Lytvynov (Kyiv), as well as classes and workshops within Edmonton.
 Awards include: Outstanding Male Dancer of the Scona Dance Co.
 (2012, 2013, 2014), City of Edmonton CAPPIE Critic Award for Outstanding Performance by a Male Dancer (2013, 2014) Michael is currently enrolled at the University of Alberta pursuing a degree in business which he wishes to one day use in the production of dance and theatre both locally and internationally.
 This is Michael’s first year teaching at the Shumka School of Dance and he is excited to work with the students and share the beauty that dance and theatre have to offer.
 Mr. Michael’s favourite regions of Ukraine are Bukovyna, Zakarpattia, Hutsulschyna, and Pokuttia!

-Our JUNIOR INSTRUCTOR program provides senior-level Shumka School students and Shumka dancers opportunities to teach one or more classes under the supervision, training, and mentoring of a qualified and experienced lead instructor or instructors.
+Our JUNIOR INSTRUCTOR program provides students opportunities to teach classes under the supervision, training, and mentoring of qualified and experienced lead instructors.

 Junior Instructor / Assistant